 Write one short sentence describing your goals or the type of work you are looking for: "Seeking a full-time position in...."

 - Skills - Skills Samples

 Write several very short sentences describing your abilities to provide a quick list of what your capabilities are.
 The person interviewing you will be able to quickly discover your skill set.

 List your most recent employer first with the rest in descending order.
 List your include your position title, company name, city and state.
-A space called "Description/Duties" is provided where you can enter your job description, listing the duties and accomplishments that are most relevant to the job you are applying for.
+A space called "Description/Duties" is provided where you can enter your job description, listing the duties and accomplishments that are most relevant to the job for which you are applying.

 Personal references should be placed on a separate sheet with the same layout, paper, font, color and heading as your resume.
-Putting them on you resume is not necessary and it only makes it longer.
-You can make a matching references page using our free references page creator.
+Putting them on your resume is not necessary and it only makes it longer.
+You can make a matching reference page using our Free Reference Page Creator.